VachanVY/gpt.jax/README.md

 # GPT
 * This repo is mainly for educational purposes, it covers a full training guide to train Language models on large datasets starting from small models and scaling it after doing some experiments on the small models
-* All models were trained on a RTX 4090 GPU, brrrr.
+* All models were trained on an RTX 4090 GPU, brrrr.

 ## [Tiny Stories Dataset](https://huggingface.co/datasets/roneneldan/TinyStories)